Your IRA Custodian’s Management Fees May Now Be Tax Deductible!

-How To Pay IRA Fees To Get A Deduction.
+How To Pay IRA Fees To Get A Tax Deduction

-You have to pay IRA management/custodian fees with the money in a retirement account (which is subtracted directly from the account without tax consequences) or pay the fee with outside/personal dollars instead, and then claim the itemized deduction.
+You have to pay IRA management/custodian fees with the money in a retirement account (which is subtracted directly from the account without tax consequences) or pay the fee with outside/personal dollars instead.
+Only then can you claim the itemized deduction.

 The same applies to a retirement account where you are subject to investment management fees associated with the retirement account.

-Awhile ago the IRS confirmed that “wrap fee” style arrangements like ongoing asset under management and investment advisory fees can be paid with outside taxable dollars and still deducted as Section 212 expenses, subject to the itemized deduction limits.
+The IRS recently confirmed that “wrap fee” style arrangements like ongoing asset under management and investment advisory fees can be paid with outside taxable dollars and still deducted as Section 212 expenses, subject to the itemized deduction limits.

 The determination of whether the IRA administration/management fee is deductible is dependent on how it is billed.
 For example, if the money simply comes out of any cash balance in the IRA, then you can’t deduct it.